justinckh/gachaTown/README.md

    - Delete node_modules and reinstall: `rm -rf node_modules && npm install`
    - Update Expo SDK: `expo upgrade`

+2. iOS Device Not Recognized

+   - Ensure your device is registered in the Apple Developer portal
+   - Verify your device UDID is correctly registered with EAS
+   - Check that your Apple Developer account is active
+   - Trust your developer certificate on your iOS device (Settings → General → Device Management)

-2. Simulator/Emulator Issues
+3. Simulator/Emulator Issues

    - Reset simulator/emulator
    - Clear app data
    - Reinstall the development build

-3. Permission Issues
+4. Permission Issues
    - Ensure Bluetooth is enabled on your device
    - Enable Location Services (required for Bluetooth scanning)
    - Grant necessary permissions when prompted by the app